catenax-ng/product-knowledge/README.md

 - standardized **synchronous query API** (aka "pull API", although that name is misleading regarding the actual bidirectional way that data may be transmitted through that API), such as *GraphQL*-, *SparQL*- or *REST/CRUD*-based, or
 - standardized **asynchronous and batched event API** (aka "push API"), such as file-based *HTTP/POST* on top of *CSV*, *TTL*, *XML* or *json*

-The internal data is organized in **assets** (like database schemas or graphs) which obey to specific **data policies**.
+The (internally organised, stored or served) data is organized in **assets** (like database schemas or graphs) which obey to specific **data policies**.
 We expect each asset to contain a coherent and possibly large set of documents/entities/trees/rows which can be addressed individually as well as searched and aggregated as a (sub-)collection.

 Data Policies comprise:
 - The permission/restriction to *read and query* (partial) data from the asset.
-- The permission/restriction to *union/join/aggregate* (partial) data with other assets.
-- The permission/restriction to *store* (partial) data from the asset.
-- The permission/restriction to *redistribute* (partial) data from the asset.
 - The permission/restriction to *write or update* (partial) data in the asset.
+- The permission/restriction to *delete* (partial) data in the asset.
+- The permission/restriction to *store and redistribute* (partial) data from the asset.
+- The permission/restriction to *subscribe/listen* to (partial) data changes from the asset.

 Data Policies in combination with the Connector API allow each Catena-X Data Component for *multi-tenancy*.
-That means that it is a safe and soverign way to host data on behalf of different (mutually competitive or unknown) stakeholders.
+That means that there is a safe and sovereign way to serve data on behalf of different (mutually competitive or unknown) stakeholders.

 Data assets may **federate** (i.e. *join, union, aggregate*) data from other assets.
 In this case, data policies are required to be consistent, i.e., a permission/restriction to a particular federated data asset should never be relaxed at the federating level.

 In that respect we strongly discourage building arbitrary or even recursive asset relationships.
 Instead, we propose data processing methods which allow lineage analysis that is the traceability of each data point to its original assets (and hence: policies).